New student information

 Get more information on funding your studies at Wintec here.

-If you are a domestic student, you may also be edible for a student loan, an allowance, and additional financial support with Studylink.
+If you are a domestic student, you may also be eligible for a student loan, an allowance, and additional financial support with Studylink.
 It can take a minimum of four weeks to be approved; therefore, we recommend applying early.
 Visit the StudyLink website for more details.

 Understand your timetable